princebillygk/myblogs/_notes/go-programing-language-notes.md

 </div>

-If we create a struct without slicing a part from an array then.
-The it will create a array first and then reference it by the struct
+If we create a slice without slicing a part from an array then.
+The it will create a array first and then reference it by the slice
 ```go
 package main